 Member states were required to adopt legislation by February 14, 2014.
 The regulations apply to all electrical and electronic equipment put on the European Union market after 2005.
 WEEE products can fall into one of 10 categories according to the WEEE directive.
 NI products fall under Category 9, Monitoring and Control Instruments.
 NI actively works with its branch offices and subsidiaries in Europe to fully comply with these regulations as local legislation passes.

-The European Parliament and the Council adopted Directive 2006/66/EC on batteries and accumulators and waste batteries and accumulators with the intent of reducing the impact on the environment and increasing recycling.
+The European Parliament and the Council adopted Regulation (EU) 2023/1542 on 12 July 2023 concerning batteries and waste batteries, amending Directive 2008/98/EC and repealing directive 2006/66/EC.
+This regulation continues the intent of the Battery Directives of reducing the impact on the environment and increasing recycling of batteries.

 The labeling of batteries consists of the crossed-out wheelie bin symbol, including the battery capacity, and the chemical symbol for lead, cadmium, or mercury if contained in amounts above the legal threshold limits.
 The symbol indicates that the batteries used in the product should be disposed of separately from municipal waste.
 For NI products, the predominant battery type is coin cell, which provides continuous power for constant memory.
 These batteries are incorporated or embedded into appliances, intended to last for the life of the product, and separated from the appliance during the treatment phase of the appliance as required under the WEEE directive.